davebenson/doom4-walkthrough/README.md

 Continue down the hall to a few Possessed Soldiers and a Hell Knight.

 Continue up a short flight of stairs and look for a white hatch in the floor right in front of you.
-Interact with it to drop with for Secret #2.
+Interact with it to drop with for SECRET 9.2.
 Climb up to find Rune Challenge #1 "Rich Get Richer".

 When done, actuate the screen near the door to exit - you'll be back at the hatch.